 Individuals of all ages need to consider and plan for retirement.
-You are never too young or too old to prepare for that day.
-Starting early will yield the best results but planning now is better than not planning at all.
-If you are a senior and already in retirement, hopefully you have planned for this day.
-However things never turn out the way you want them to.
+You are never too young or too old to prepare for retirement.
+Starting early will yield the best results but starting to plan now is better than not planning at all.
+If you are a senior and already in retirement, hopefully, you have planned for this day.
+However, things never turn out the way you want them to.
 You can only prepare for the worst and hope that your planning is enough.
 You do not want to see your hopes suffer due to a complete lack of planning.

 If you are a younger senior, you may have time to figure out how you will be able to relax and travel if that is the kind of life you want.
 There is always a silver lining and you need to look for it.
 You may already have the kind of life that you want.
 Perhaps the “normal” dreams of retirement are not your dreams.
 The personal satisfaction of helping your family members may outweigh the dreams others have for that time in their lives.

-However, nothing substitutes for for careful planning.
+Nothing substitutes for careful planning.
 Throughout your working life, you should have considered this day.
 If you did not, do not despair.
-It is never to late to plan for retirement.
+It is never too late to plan for retirement.

 Take time to decide.
 There is no rush.

 Do not run out and find a financial planner as your first step.
 First, you must decide what you want out of the remainder of your years.
 This is different for everyone.
 Perhaps you just want to relax on a beach or at home but your significant other has different plans.
 Take time to decide what you really want and then look for help to make your dreams come true.
 You may not be getting the most out of your savings or perhaps your spending habits may have to change.
 Sometimes it takes an objective view to see things as they really are.
 Often people have to be more creative about finding new income in retirement.
 You may be surprised at how much a professional can really help.